han-ish/space/space/readme.md

-Thanks for the guy who made this game.
+Thanks for the guy(Erik Martin (neccarus), i think) who made this game.

 I just modified it for fun.
 So, i actually didn't made this game.
 I just learned how this game works.